Category: Africa

 • Tradition of Greeting

 In African fables and tales, it’s believed that people have met with good luck just by greeting strangers Welcome to the beautiful morning of June 1st, 2021.
-By African tradition, it’s formal to say greetings to anyone encountered on the way.
-Some cultures consider it taboo not to say greetings to people (especially the aged).…
+According to African tradition, it’s customary to greet anyone you meet along the way.
+Some cultures consider it taboo not to greet people, especially elders.
+Here’s a tip…

 • Reflection and Dusk (Poem)

-Reflection: Day End & Kindness Why do I like it when it’s day end and the sunsets before my gaze?
-That’s a question which even a response from me may not explain precisely.
-Well, I don’t just enjoy the views of the beautiful sunsets alone, I worry about many things too.
-Each evening is an…
+Reflection: Day End & Kindness Why do I like it when the day ends and the sunsets before my eyes?
+That’s a question even I may not be able to answer precisely.
+Well, I don’t just enjoy the beauty of sunsets; I also worry about many things.
+Each evening offers a perfect opportunity for self-reflection.…

 • Haiku: Morning Ride